streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 Once you have created a set of credentials in the AWS IAM console, you can configure credentials using the following method.

-* Use EC2 instance metadata credentials
+* Use EC2 instance metadata credentials.

     If you are on AWS instance with an instance profile that provides credentials, StreamNative uses these credentials if no other mechanism is provided.